tpiaggio/serverless-ort/README.md

 Lesson that consisted on explaining security rules and the firebase emulator

+### react/firebase-functions

+Lesson that consisted on explaining Cloud Functions and Cloud Storage

 ### flutter/Auth

-Lesson that consisted on explaining firebase authentication sdk
+Lesson that consisted on explaining Firebase Authentication SDK

 ### flutter/Firestore

+Lesson that consisted on explaining Firebase and Firestore

+### flutter/Cloud Functions

+Lesson that consisted on explaining Cloud Functions with a simple https call

+### flutter/Cloud Messaging

-Lesson that consisted on explaining firebase and firestore
+Lesson that consisted on explaining Cloud Messaging and generate a push notification